Romain3Ch216/TlseHypDataSet/docs/source/quickstart.rst

    ├── images
        ├── TLS_1b_2021-06-15_10-41-20_reflectance_rect.bsq
        ├── TLS_1b_2021-06-15_10-41-20_reflectance_rect.hdr
+       ├── ...

-Load training data from a standard train / test split in a Pytorch data loader and start training:
+Load training data from a standard train / test split in a Pytorch data loader (see the :doc:`dataset` section for more details):

 .. code-block:: python